There is not enough diversity in fashion, but this is not a new statement.

 A yearbook adviser working collaboratively.
 Image Courtesy of The New York Times.

 Now, let’s think about the fashion illustrations we most commonly see on websites and portfolios—skinny, elongated figures.
-The hips and the breasts are emphasized to make the illustrations more visually interesting.
 The concept of “diversity in fashion” is justified with a dark brown marker to render the skin instead of a pale beige.
+But it is rare to see fashion illustrations with Black, Latina, Asian, or Native American physical characteristics beyond the skin tone.
+Those face studies that require classes and effort from teachers and schools to invest time and resources to push the curriculum forward and teach students more than one path towards beauty in fashion.

 When it comes to learning how to sew garments, there is another big issue.
 Because fashion students sign up for their classes hoping they will be able to learn how to design for plus-size people, for people who look like them, and for those who don’t want a gender attached to the clothes they are wearing.
 But the biggest dress forms are often size 9, and the pattern books and syllabus are structured by womenswear and menswear.
-Where’s the space between binary genders in fashion education, and where are the plus-size patternmaking classes that the students are hoping to have?
+Where’s the space between binary genders in fashion education, and where are the plus-size pattern making classes that the students are hoping to have?
+As the opportunities to diversify the fashion industry to create clothes that are welcoming for every person, there is an opportunity to create careers for designers that create those clothes that fulfill people’s needs and lets them be their authentic selves —but this must start with fashion education.

 The limitations of body sizes in mannequins and dress forms impact the lack of diversity in the clothes emerging fashion designers are producing.
 Image Courtesy of Philadelphia Magazine.

-This diversification can only be accomplished when you diversity fashion education, including faculty, students, and staff.
+This diversification can only be accomplished when you diversify fashion education, including faculty, students, and staff.
 It is the students who bring their personal history with clothes and their culture as a source of inspiration that becomes an important asset to their fashion journey, which then helps the other classmates to learn something about a different culture or another aspect of fashion.
 It is the faculty who needs to be able to connect with the diverse body of students in a profound way.
 Listening to why the students want to make the clothes they want to make.
 Understand where their point of view is coming from and why this is important.
+The students learn from the teachers but at the same time, teachers in design schools must be open to diversifying their curriculum in a way that accurately represents the diverse demographics of their students —and the global customers overall.

-Moreover, faculty in fashion schools need to teach fashion from different points of view.
-The world doesn’t need a whole senior class of designers every year who is only designing for the top 1%.
-The clientele goes to red carpets and has public appearances due to their full-time job.
+Moreover, faculty in fashion schools need to teach considering different points of view.
+The world doesn’t need a whole senior class of emerging designers every year who is only designing for the top 1%.
 We need fashion designers who can and want to create clothes for the rest of the world.
 Because if they are not educated on addressing the diversity of backgrounds in the fashion market, they arrive at the workforce creating clothing based on assumptions.
 Fashion schools need to address the importance of considering diversity when designing, and one of the very first steps to do so, is to diversify the faculty, and staff who lead these fashion programs.

 Diverse creative talent